Business & invest,

 Length: 4km (return) Level: Medium Note: Reasonable level of fitness and ankle-supporting footwear recommended

-The Purling Brook Falls are spectacular and are rated on Tripadvisor in the top 5 things to do in Springbrook National Park.
+The Purling Brook Falls are spectacular and are rated on Tripadvisor at #2 things to do in Springbrook National Park.
 Towering at over 100 meters in height, visitors flock to the UNESCO World Heritage-listed Gondwana Rainforests after rainfall to see it at it’s most magnificent.

 Start your hike along a scenic and elevated path that descends from open eucalyptus forest into a subtropical gorge to view the amazing falls from below.
 Cross the suspension bridge which provides a perfect photo opportunity.
 Slightly further down the track the falls flow into tranquil waterholes perfect for rest stop.
 Prepare for a steady climb through rainforest which will bring you back to the picnic area.

 Length: 1km (circuit) Level: Easy Note: The track has long sets of stairs, walk this track in a clockwise direction for an easier hike.